Trackwork Handbook

 Establish size, shape, and track plan

-Design module frame in detail
+Design the module frame in detail

 4. Mojave Yard Examples: The following drawings give you examples of the module planning that Gregg Fuhriman (GF) or I (GG) did for Northern California Free-mo's Mojave Yard.

-Note: You will need to rotate the views appropriately when Acrobat Reader opens.
+Note: You will need to rotate the views appropriate ly when Acrobat Reader opens.

 The track plan and subroadbed supports (GF): This drawing of the Mojave Yard throat drawn by Gregg shows the exact location of turnouts and throwbars.
 The drawing enabled planning for the location of Tortoise switch machines and support members underneath the full plywood top.
 The location of throwbars was so exact that slots for the Tortoise actuating wire could be routed exactly at locations shown in the drawing (see item 6 of Roadbed).